luismdiaz01/dsc160-midterm-group-14/README.md

 ## Data

 (10 points)
 This section will describe your data and its origins.
 Each item should contain a name of the data source, a link to the source, and any necessary background information such as:
 - What is your cultural data source?
 - When was it made?
 - Who created the works?
 - Is it digital native, or is it some kind of scan, recording, photo, etc., of an analog form?

+The data we will be using for this Midterm assignment will be the  MovieGenre.csv dataset obtained from Kaggle.com and can be accessed here.
+The dataset is approximately 8.71 megabytes large in terms of memory.
+The data contains six columns:

+This MovieGenre.csv dataset was made using multiple sources.The creator of this dataset states that the IMDBid for movies was obtained through MovieLens, which is a non-commercial personalized movie recommendation.
+From this IMDBid data, the creator was able to webscrape IMDB.com for a collection of movie IMDBLinks, Titles, IMDB Scores, Genres and links to movie posters.

+The author of this dataset appears to be a former student at the University of Massachusetts, Amhurst.
+There is no information on when the dataset was initially created, however, the dataset was last updated two years ago.
+Thus, the data contained in this dataset must be at the very least two or more years old.

+We believe that the data, specifically the image files which we are dealing with, to be digitally native.
+The reason we believe that the data is digitally native is because posters are much of the initial appeal when it comes to advertising a movie, and advertising works effectively at a large scale.
+In order to ensure that the poster is universally viewed, digitizing the poster so that it can be viewed almost anywhere seems like the most likely step forward.
+Because of this, these movie posters are optimized for display on digital screens, meaning that the posters were most likely generated digitally.

 ## Code